heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 the two applications before data can be exchanged in a bidirectional way.

 TCP can only do unicast: one client can communicate with one other server at the same time.
-One client cannot communicate with multiple servers at the same time.
+To communicate with multiple servers a client has to establish a separate TCP connection with each server.

 TCP is considered as a reliable protocol as data sent is guaranteed to be received by the other side.
 If data is lost (for example due to network issues),